aryajur/LuaFlakes/README.md

 # Usage
 1. Download the binary from the release
 2. Extract the contents.
 It will have a Lua executable and a LuaFlakes.lua file
+3. Make sure git is installed and accessible on the command line.
+Install from https://git-scm.com
-3. Go to an empty directory where you want to install Lua and its modules.
+4. Go to an empty directory where you want to install Lua and its modules.
-4. Run the LuaFlakes.lua file using the lua executable from the downloaded binary using the command:
+5. Run the LuaFlakes.lua file using the lua executable from the downloaded binary using the command:
 ```
 > path\to\downloaded\lua path\to\downloaded\LuaFlakes.lua init
 ```

 A Lua executable will be installed in the __Lua subdirectory.

-5. A module can be installed using a command:
+6. A module can be installed using a command:
 ```
 > path\to\downloaded\lua path\to\downloaded\LuaFlakes.lua install luasocket
 ```